brianrusso/topycal/README.md

 ```

 2. Import & Instantiate a model (you could also do TopycalLDA) + pass in the docs.
 Since this is a tiny corpus, we select 3 topics and 5 topic words.
-The only manadatory arguments are the document list and the content_key of which text to analyze
+The only mandatory arguments are the document list and the content_key.
 ```python
 import topycal
 model = topycal.TopycalNMF(mydocs, num_topics=3, num_topic_words=5, content_key='text')